arne-schroppe/dash/README.md

 very-very-cold = temp.kelvin-to-celsius 34
 ```

-This also means that you can use do-expressions for lots of other things, not only
+This means that you can use `do`-expressions for lots of other things, not only
 input/output.
-You can create you own modules for do-expressions.
+You can create your own modules for `do`-expressions.
 They just need to provide
 two functions at the very least, `bind` and `return`:
 ```
 maybe = module
   bind a next =
     match a with
       :some x -> next x
-      :none   -> none
+      :none   -> :none
     end

   return x = :some x